THURSDAY MARCH 19th

 Our Commitment to Our Community

-At Eat Greater Des Moines we are closely monitoring the rapidly changing situation of COVID-19 as it begins to impact us locally.
+At Eat Greater Des Moines, we are closely monitoring the rapidly changing situation of COVID-19 as it begins to impact us locally.
 We have every intention of continuing our mission to unite the community in providing quality access to food for all, especially in times of uncertainty.

-As public officials urge “social distancing” and other precautionary measures, we are taking steps to ensure that we safely continue our operations and even increase our efforts as more people become vulnerable to food insecurity, while taking measures to keep our staff, food rescue driver and food recipients healthy.
+As public officials urge “social distancing” and other precautionary measures, we are taking steps to ensure that we safely continue our operations and even increase our efforts as more people become vulnerable to food insecurity, while taking measures to keep our staff, food rescue drivers and food recipients healthy.